RESETHACKER-COMMUNITY/Resources/BB_Setup in WSL2/WSL2.md

 ⚙️ sudo apt install python3-venv

 - Note:
-1. Install virtual stdio code
+1. Install virtual studio code
 //VS Code is also available for Linux, but Windows Subsystem for Linux does not support GUI apps, so we need to install it on Windows.
 Not to worry, you'll still be able to integrate with your Linux command line and tools using the Remote - WSL Extension.//
 2. Add WSL extention
 Close it.